Cryptic-Peonix/Skyla-s-Brewery-Disabler/README.md

 ## What is this?
 - A Minecraft spigot plugin for version 1.16.
-- Disables brewing, splash potions, lingering potions, and drinkable potions Fully configurable with the config.yml file
+- Disables brewing, splash potions, lingering potions, and drinkable potions
+- Fully configurable with the config.yml file

+## The Config File

+## More in-depth Plugin info
-To Reload the Plugin:
+### To Reload the Plugin:
   Use /sbd reload

 How Brewery Disabling works: